 Brandy, a Beverly resident, has been working at Dingo’s Daycare since January of 2014.
 A keen photographer, Brandy is responsible for almost all of the photos seen pictured in our social media accounts.
 In addition to working at Dingo’s and snapping photos of our pups, she also boards and walks dogs in the Greater Beverly area.

-Karen, an innately compassionate retired small business owner, is our daily “bus monitor” insuring all the dogs we pick-up are happy and safe in transit.
+Karen, an innately compassionate retired small business owner, is our daily “bus monitor” insuring all the dogs we pick-up are happy and safe in transit to the daycare.
 In addition to her daily role on the bus, Karen also walks and boards dogs in the Beverly area where she lives with her husband.

-Matt was born and raised in Danvers and has loved dogs since before he can remember (as evidenced by his volunteer work at the Northeast Animal Shelter in Salem from 2009-2011.
+Matt was born and raised in Danvers and has loved dogs since before he can remember (as evidenced by his volunteer work at the Northeast Animal Shelter from 2009 through 2011).
 He graduated from Lasell College in May of 2014 with a Bachelor’s Degree in Communications.
 In addition to working at Dingo’s, he also works for 98.5 The Sports Hub and WBNW 1120 AM Money Matters Radio, both in Boston.

-Julia, a life-long animal lover, has been working at Dingo’s Dogsitting since January of 2017.
-Prior to working at Dingo’s, she completed an internship at Cape Ann Animal Aid.
-In addition to working at the daycare, she also walks dogs for us in the Beverly area and boards dogs out of her home in Manchester.
+Prior to her employment at Dingo’s, Julia completed an internship with Cape Ann Animal Aid, a shelter in Gloucester.
+In addition to serving as shift manager at the daycare, Julia also walks dogs for us in the Beverly area and boards dogs out of her home in Manchester.

 Eric came to Dingo’s in September of 2016 after working at another doggy daycare as well as a children’s camp, both in Ipswich.
 A savant as it pertains to both dogs and hockey, he celebrates his love for hockey by wearing a different professional jersey to work each day; he celebrates his penchant for dogs with us at the daycare where you can frequently hear him reciting arcane facts about esoteric breeds (to anyone that will listen!).
 He lives in Ipswich with his dog, also a daycare regular, Terry O’Reilly (or Reilly for short)